To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Former president Thabo Mbeki suspended Pikoli on September 23 last year, citing a breakdown in relations between Pikoli and former justice minister Brigitte Mabandla.

 Pikoli, however, said it was because his office planned to arrest police National Commissioner Jackie Selebi for corruption.
-He said Mbeki was shocked when presented with the news that Selebi, who was also the head of Interpol at that time, was about to be arrested.

 The inquiry was held in Johannesburg this year, chaired by former speaker of Parliament Frene Ginwala.

 Matters that arose during the inquiry included a submission that Pikoli posed a national security threat.

 He had to answer for the lack of security accreditation for his officials tasked with searching former deputy president Jacob Zuma’s office during investigations against him, and that he appeared to ignore a draft report alleging a coup to bring Zuma to power.

 The prosecution authority’s entering into plea-bargain arrangements with people involved in organised crime was also queried.